 He began to direct for Stratford in the mid-nineties, winning acclaim for such productions as The Night of the Iguana, with Seana McKenna (1998); Twelfth Night, with William Hutt (2001); Love’s Labour’s Lost, with Brian Bedford (2003); King John, with Stephen Ouimette (2004); As You Like It, featuring original music by Barenaked Ladies (2005); Coriolanus, with Colm Feore and Martha Henry (2006); Bartholomew Fair, with Tom McCamus (2009); The Grapes of Wrath, with Janet Wright (2011); and Cymbeline, with Geraint Wyn Davies (2012).

-Mr. Cimolino previously served as General Director of the Festival, managing all of its administrative functions.
-Before that he was Executive Director, during which time he oversaw the successful launch of a stability fund and an endowment foundation, and also improved the Festival’s infrastructure significantly by leading the design, consultation and funding process for four major construction projects between 2002 and 2008, including the renovation of the Festival’s Avon Theatre and the creation of its Studio Theatre.
+Meanwhile, his increasing involvement in the administrative and business side of the Festival led to successive appointments as General Manager, General Director and Executive Director.
+Among other accomplishments during his time as the Festival’s administrative leader, he oversaw the successful launch of a stability fund and a $50-million endowment foundation, and also significantly improved the Festival’s infrastructure by leading the design, consultation and funding process for four major construction projects between 2002 and 2008, including the extensive renovation of the Avon Theatre and the creation of the Studio Theatre.

 Mr. Cimolino is passionate about enriching the lives of others through the education and practice of the arts.
 His dedication to this cause led him to spearhead the Festival’s involvement in a joint project with CUSO, Canada’s international volunteer co-operation agency, to establish a performing arts and educational centre in the city of Suchitoto, El Salvador.

-Now in his 26th season at the Festival, Mr. Cimolino is a respected artist and an influential leader and visionary worldwide.
+Now in his 27th season at the Festival, Mr. Cimolino is a respected artist and an influential leader in the global theatrical community.